 Additionally, honkyoku are highly nuanced making it virtually impossible to transcribe them to staff notation.
 In fact, even the various Japanese systems of notation for the shakuhachi cannot convey many of the subtleties found in a honkyoku.
 For example, it would be like trying to infer or convey the accent of a regional dialect through written text alone.
 For this reason, the passing down of honkyoku must occur between teacher and student.

-Honkyoku have a unique structure that is well suited to meditation practices such as mindfulness.
-They typically have no set rhythm and barely any melody.
-The phrases are followed by moments of relative silence in which the player takes a breath.
-These rests can be as important as the phrases.
-They are often called Ma which means “space”.
+Honkyoku have a unique structure with phrases followed by moments of relative silence in which the player takes a breath.
+These rests are often called Ma which means “space”.
 This structure allows the player to focus on the breath, the quality of the shakuhachi sound, and the relative silence in between.
 Let’s take a look below (you can find a basic note chart here).

 The above honkyoku is a piece called Kyorei, as arranged by Jin Nyodo.
 It’s widely revered as one of the most calming or meditative pieces and it’s a good first piece to learn.
 The small excerpt is of Jon playing the first 5 phrases on a large bass shakuhachi nearly 3 feet long.
 Jin Nyodo also played this on a large shakuhachi.